-To find Softacoulus tab, please scroll all the way down (in most cases, Softaculous will be one of the last tabs in cPanel) and open the WordPress script.
+To find the Softaculous tab, please scroll all the way down (in most cases, Softaculous will be one of the last tabs in cPanel) and open the WordPress script.

-If you are interested in the details, you can switch between tabs to see screenshots, demo, ratings and more about the WordPress script on the installer.
-When ready, click on “Install Now” button or switch to the first “Install” tab.
+If you are interested in the details, you can switch between tabs to see screenshots, demo, ratings, and more about the WordPress script on the installer.
+When ready, click on the “Install Now” button or switch to the first “Install” tab.

-Choose protocol which will be used for your new site.
-By default, the setting will show HTTP protocol.
-But if you have SSL certificate for your site which would make it more secure, you should choose HTTPS protocol here.
+Choose a protocol that will be used for your new site.
+By default, the setting will show the HTTP protocol.
+But if you have an SSL certificate for your site to make it more secure, you should choose HTTPS protocol here.
 You can also decide if you are going to use “www” in front of the address.
-If you are not sure about all this, ask your provider for details or simply leave HTTP protocol for now as it will be possible to change everything later on.
+If you are not sure about all this, ask your provider for details or simply leave the HTTP protocol for now as you can to change these details later on.

 Pick a directory where you want to install the files.
 To install WordPress in the root directory, leave this field empty.
 If this is the only site you are going to have on the server, we suggest leaving this field empty.

-Choose a name for your site, and give it a short description.
-Since these are the options that you can quickly change from WordPress settings at any time, don’t bust your head too much on what to write at the moment.
+Choose a name for your site and give it a short description.
+Since these are options that you can quickly change in your WordPress settings at any time, don’t stress too much about what to write.